(Of a spheroid) flattened at the poles. Often contrasted with prolate.

 - An oblate spheroid is a surface of revolution obtained by rotating an ellipse about its minor axis

-A person who is dedicated to a religious life, but has typically not taken full monastic vows.
+A person dedicated to a religious life, but typically having not taken full monastic vows.

 - Nor is there much evidence to support the idea that the vast majority of churchgoing Catholics are eager to become Benedictine oblates.